CUFCTL/mlbd/index.md

 - [Neural Networks: Linear Layers](assets/notebooks/neural-networks-linear.ipynb)
 - [Neural Networks: Convolutional Layers](assets/notebooks/neural-networks-conv.ipynb)

+__NEW__: You can run these notebooks very easily now using [Google Colaboratory](https://colab.research.google.com/)!
+Simply select the "Github" tab, search for the __cufctl/creative-inquiry__ repository, and then you'll be able to select from a list of our notebooks.
+Once you open a notebook you can save a copy of it to Google Drive.
+It just works!

 ### Projects

 We have a number of ongoing research projects that undergraduates can get involved in.
 More information to come!